 If you are a last-minute traveler who wants to try their luck at spontaneous specials at these quasi-royalty hotels, go for it!
 Look at Priceline, Hotwire, HotelsCombined or any of the other big search engines.
 Always check the hotels’ own websites who are trying to fill rooms at the last minute with low prices.
 You might just get lucky and stay at the Waldorf Astoria for $200 a night – albeit in one of the smallest rooms they offer.
 Still – you can say you stayed there!

 Staying in Downtown Brooklyn might be the smartest move you can make during your visit to New York.
 It is incredibly convenient to Manhattan as just about every major subway line can be reached within a few blocks.
-(For tips on using the subway, see our post Navigating the New York Subway.)
+Our post, Things To Do In Brooklyn has plenty of great activities to keep you entertained.

 Not only is staying in Downtown Brooklyn less expensive than staying in Manhattan, it is also a great area to explore.
 For the past several years, the area has been experiencing a renaissance and has a steady influx of trendy, quality restaurants and bars, great shopping and many cultural activities.